 The cause for peritonitis is usually infectious, caused by bacteria.
 It may be primary (rare) or secondary (more common).
 Primary peritonitis occurs due to bacterial infection of ascitic fluid (called spontaneous bacterial peritonitis), while secondary peritonitis is more frequent and occurs due to perforation or inflammation of adjacent abdominal organs, like appendicitis, pancreatitis, cirrhosis, etc.

-Peritonitis is a severe condition because it can lead to paralytic ileus or adhesions of organs.
+Peritonitis is a severe condition because it can lead to paralytic ileus or adhesions of organs, or sepsis.
 Secondary peritonitis is a sign of underlying severe disease which may be life-threatening.

 Ormond’s disease, also known as retroperitoneal fibrosis is a condition characterized by the development of extensive fibrosis throughout the retroperitoneum.
 The exact pathogenesis is unknown but may be related to an immune response against atherosclerotic plaques.
 Fibrosis usually begins around a severely atherosclerotic aorta.
 It’s also associated to certain autoimmune disorders like Sjögren and Crohn disease.
 It can also occur as a result of trauma, radiation or certain drugs.